-21. Share-Based Compensation
+22. Share-Based Compensation

 The Group adopted the 2019 stock incentive plan and obtained Board's approval on November 1, 2019, under which the Group may grant various awards such as options, restricted shares or restricted share units to employees, directors, and consultants for services rendered.
-As of December 31, 2020, the Group has reserved 4,460,600 ordinary shares which are held by Connect Union for the issuance of options that are considered as treasury shares.
+The Group has reserved 1,538,800 ordinary shares which are held by Connect Union for the issuance of options that are considered as treasury shares.

 Pursuant to the plan, a grantee has the right to subscribe for the ordinary shares at a price determined by the Board.
 The options granted can only vest if the service conditions are met.
 Options granted under the plan are valid and effective for 10 years from the date of grant and vest over a service period which is generally four years; 25% of the granted options vest on the first anniversary of the grant date and the remaining options vest in equal monthly installments over next 36 months.
-Some options are vested in equal monthly installments or annual installments over the entire service period or vested immediately upon the grant date in instances where services had already been performed in their entirety.
+Some options are vested in equal monthly installments over the entire service period or vested immediately upon the grant date in instances where services had already been performed in their entirety.

 The Chinese grantees are entitled to subscribe for underlying shares only if an IPO is achieved, provided that the service condition is also met.
-As of each grant date during the year ended December 31, 2020, management believed achievement of the IPO was probable.
+As of each grant date during the year ended December 31, 2019, management believed achievement of the IPO was probable.